 The message here is rather safe than sorry.
 If you are not sure whether something would be a safe resistance band anchor you may want to avoid any risks and get yourself an inexpensive dedicated anchor.

-That being said, there are some objects that qualify as a good resistance band anchor anyway.
-Some potential examples include heavy workout equipment, wall or ceiling mounted pull-up bars, any strong pillars, etc.
+That being said, there are some objects that qualify as good resistance band anchors anyway.
+Some potential examples include heavy workout equipment, wall or ceiling-mounted pull-up bars, any strong pillars, etc.